 Note that in Linux/OS X if a file descriptor's "number" is > FD_SETSIZE then it will be ignored by select.
 In Windows if the "total number of descriptors" past to select is > FD_SETSIZE then those past FD_SETSIZE will be ignored.

-Updated by usa (Usaku NAKAMURA) over 11 years ago
+Updated by usa (Usaku NAKAMURA) almost 12 years ago

 - Priority changed from Normal to 3